SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-c8y.md

 * to establish a permanent and secure connection to the cloud,
 * to forward local messages to the cloud and vice versa.

-Also, if you have installed `tedge_mapper`, this command starts and enables the tedge-mapper-c8y systemd service.
+Also, if you have installed tedge_mapper, this command starts and enables the tedge-mapper-c8y systemd service.
 At last, it sends packets to {{< product-c8y-iot >}} to check the connection.
 If your device is not yet registered, you will find the digital-twin created in your tenant after `tedge connect c8y`!